A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks

-For the game testing task, we conduct experiments on a simple game and use RL algorithms to explore the game to detect bugs.
-Results show that some of the selected RL frameworks such as Tensorforce outperform recent approaches in the literature.
-To prioritize test cases, we run extensive experiments on a CI environment where RL algorithms from different frameworks are used to rank the test cases.
-We find some cases where our RL configurations outperform the implementation of the baseline.
-Our results show that the performance difference between pre-implemented algorithms in some cases is considerable, motivating further investigation.
-Moreover, empirical evaluations on some benchmark problems are recommended for researchers looking to select RL frameworks, to make sure that RL algorithms perform as intended.
+For the game testing task, we conduct experiments on a simple game and use DRL algorithms to explore the game to detect bugs.
+Results show that some of the selected DRL frameworks such as Tensorforce outperform recent approaches in the literature.
+To prioritize test cases, we run extensive experiments on a CI environment where DRL algorithms from different frameworks are used to rank the test cases.
+We find some cases where our DRL configurations outperform the implementation of the baseline.
+Our results show that the performance difference between implemented algorithms in some cases is considerable, motivating further investigation.
+Moreover, empirical evaluations on some benchmark problems are recommended for researchers looking to select DRL frameworks, to make sure that DRL algorithms perform as intended.

 \keywords{Software Testing \and Reinforcement Learning \and Game Testing \and Test Case Prioritization}